 The House of MG is both an Ahmedabad landmark and an iconic heritage boutique hotel that is more than worth upgrading to flashpacker status for a few nights.
 This full review of the House of MG Hotel in Ahmedabad will convince you their is no better place to stay in the city.

+Imagine staying in a hotel that has a rich heritage deeply woven into the fabric of the destination you are visiting, so much so that you can hardly mention one without the other.
 The House of MG is not just an iconic Ahmedabad landmark, it is a boutique hotel that has a deep history intertwined with the UNESCO heritage city of Ahmedabad, and is easily one of the best boutique hotel experiences I have had in a long time!

 A sprawling complex with restaurants, a textile gallery and even a shop, the hotel is rooted deeply in the heritage of the city and gives travellers a home away from home and a unique cultural experience that enhances their whole visit.

 I can’t talk about the house of MG without talking about the heritage on full display because that is so important to the building and is one of the main reasons for staying here.